 What is the difference between an arena and a stadium for concerts?

-Arenas are fully enclosed indoor venues — like Madison Square Garden or The O2 — that hold roughly 5,000 to 20,000 people and operate year-round regardless of weather.
-Stadiums are typically outdoor or retractable-roof structures built for football or soccer, holding 20,000 to 100,000+ fans.
-Arenas generally offer better acoustic control; stadiums offer greater scale but more challenging sound and greater distance from the stage.
+Arenas are fully enclosed indoor venues holding roughly 5,000–20,000 people and operate year-round regardless of weather.
+Concert stadiums are typically outdoor or retractable-roof structures built for football or soccer, holding 20,000 to over 100,000 fans, with greater distance from the stage and more challenging outdoor acoustics.

 Get More from concert venue types